ashwanth1109/Mongoose/README.md

 });
 ```

-Next, we open the connecion on starting the application:
+Next, we open the connecion on starting the application in app.js:

 In app.js,